g14a/g14a.github.io/_posts/golang/channels/2021-04-05-how-I-learnt-Go-Channels-p1.md

 This occurs because the `for` loop keeps expecting values from the channel even after it reaches 10000.
 Just like there's an exit condition for a `for` loop i.e `i < 10e3` there's a `close(channelType)` function which tells Go that no more data will be sent into this channel once it is closed.

+A channel is always closed from the sender's end and it is never a good idea to do it on the receiver's end.

 Let's try to run this program after adding the `close` condition after the `for` loop.

 ```go